Skip to main content

 Full course description for Health Science Capstone

-*HSCI 410 Capstone must be taken in final Spring semester of program.
+*HSCI 410 Capstone must be taken in final Spring semester of major.

 This course focuses on policies and practices for effectively managing a diverse workforce in private, public and nonprofit organizations.
 The current context, legal environment and historical development of equal employment opportunity, affirmative action, and diversity are addressed.
 Students gain theoretical and practical knowledge to understand beliefs, attitudes, biases, and prejudices to more effectively manage differences in order to enhance organization productivity.
 A significant amount of time will be focused on racism, origin of racism, and individual responsibility of racism.